-Developing the non-profit component will include a capital campaign to raise $1,900,000 in private funds from individuals, organizations, foundations and corporations throughout Duluth, the state and the country.
+Developing the non-profit component will include a capital campaign to raise private funds from individuals, organizations, foundations and corporations throughout Duluth, the state and the country.
 This will be used to restore and develop the building, and establish an operating reserve and endowment fund.

 This campaign will not only allow people and organizations throughout Duluth to show their support for young people, a community gathering place, the arts and economic development but it will leverage three times this amount – bringing more than $6 million in tax credits into the community.

 “Why wouldn’t we do this?
 It provides a great space for young people; restores an iconic building and brings funding to Duluth.”

 - Pam Kramer – Director, Local Initiatives Support Group